Adriftus-Studios/general-bot/README.md

  - Trick question!
 Python comes pre-loaded on most linux distros.

    You should still check that your version is 3.8 or higher though.
 To do this, type `python3 --version`

+   After you have installed python on your OS, check if you have pip (The package manager installed)

+ 	If not, simply run: `curl -sS https://bootstrap.pypa.io/get-pip.py | python3.10` in your terminal, ensuring that you change the python version after the last pipe.

  ## Installing Github Desktop